Armed Forces Medical College

-The Armed Forces Medical College (AFMC) is a leading medical training institute in Pune, India, in the state of Maharashtra.
+The Armed Forces Medical College (AFMC) is a medical school in Pune, India, in the state of Maharashtra.
 The college is managed by the Indian Armed Forces.

 Established in May 1948 as a post-graduate teaching institution after World War II on the recommendation of the BC Roy Committee, remnants of various Indian Army Medical Corps units were amalgamated to create the Armed Forces Medical Services.
 The AFMC undergraduate wing was established on 4 August 1962, which is also celebrated annually as AFMC Day by its alumni.

-The institution primarily imparts training to medical undergraduates and postgraduates, dental postgraduates, nursing cadets and paramedical staff.
+The institution primarily provides training to medical undergraduates and postgraduates, dental postgraduates, nursing cadets and paramedical staff.
 Patient care forms an integral part of its training curriculum and the attached hospitals benefits from the expertise available at AFMC.
 The institution is responsible for providing the entire pool of specialists and super specialists to the Armed Forces.
 The college is also involved in conducting research in various medical subjects as well as those aspects which would affect the morale and performance of the Armed Forces both in war and peace.

 History

 The facility was originally Set up in 1944 by Lt.
 Colonel Darshan Singh Vohra to provide artificial limb, appliances and deliver rehabilitative care to the gallant soldiers of the Indian Army, who lost their limbs in combat.
 Post independence the AFMC was expanded further in 1948 in the immediate post-world war period.
 On the recommendations of the BC Roy Committee, remnants of the Indian Army Medical Corps units were amalgamated into one unit to create the Armed Forces Medical College.
 Over the past 50 years, it has grown in its functions.
 The "Graduate Wing" of AFMC was established on 4 August 1962.
 The aim of starting this wing was to increase the intake of medical graduates into the Armed Forces.
 The graduate wing was affiliated to the University of Pune until 1999 but presently affiliated to the Maharashtra University of Health Sciences.
 The college is recognised by the Medical Council of India for conducting a five-year and six-month teaching programme leading to MBBS degree.
-The first batch passed out in Oct 1966.
+The first batch passed out in October 1966, under one of its founding members, Commandant Maj Gen Noshir Karani.
+General Karani was Commandant till 1969.
 It also conducts post graduate courses in many disciplines.

 One of the first plastic surgery departments in India was established at the college in the early 1950s.

+On 1 May 2023, in a press conference director general Lt Gen Daljit Singh, told that AFMC will get the status of Institute of national importance in the coming years.

+On 1 December 2023, during its platinum jubilee year, President Droupadi Murmu, granted the President's Colour also known as 'Rashtrapati Ki Nishaan' to Armed Forces Medical College (AFMC).It is the highest honour conferred upon any military unit.